Man dies and another in hospital after stabbings in east London - NewsBreak

 The Metropolitan Police said officers were called to an east London hospital at around 4.30am where two men had turned up with knife wounds.

-A 26-year-old man has died, while officers await a formal assessment of the condition of a 24-year-old man.
+A 26-year-old man has died, while officers await a formal assessment of the condition of the 24-year-old.

 They were stabbed in the area of White Post Lane, Hackney Wick.